 Against this background the German Federal Environment Agency has commissioned ConPolicy in collaboration with the Institute for Ecological Economic Research (IÖW), Dr. Gerd Scholl and Prof. Dr. Tilman Santarius (TU Berlin) with this project (FKZ: 3718163140).

 The project aims to systematically explore the implications of digitalization for a sustainable consumption policy and to implement practical examples of promoting sustainable consumption.
 For this purpose, the current state of research and the central social determinants of digitalization, which are also relevant starting points for the promotion of sustainable consumption, will be reviewed.
 In a workshop series, innovative ideas will be conceptually developed and implemented in collaboration with various stakeholders from civil society and practice.
+An interim report investigated to what extent consumers today can find information about the sustainability of products on the internet and which measures should be taken to close existing information gaps.
 Finally, recommendations for further development of the National Program for Sustainable Consumption will be developed taking into account key digital trends.